Researchers

 Pedro Santos is an Eco|Fin PhD Student at NOVA School of Business and Economics, under the supervision of Full Professor Maria A. Cunha-e-Sá, and Associate Professor João Pedro Pereira.
 He holds a Master Degree from The Lisbon MBA International (Católica|Nova|MIT Sloan), and graduated in Hydrography at the University of Plymouth, England.
 His research interests are mainly in environmental economics and energy economics, having published in the Energy Economics Journal.
 He is currently developing research on the economic valuation of offshore wind energy, and lecturing as a Teacher Assistant at NOVA SBE Global Energy Markets and Finance courses.
 Pedro has also taught at Universidade Católica Portuguesa, led the establishment of a hydrographic engineering company, and participated in the revitalization of a forty-year-old industrial company.

-Renato Rosa is an Assistant Professor in Economics at FEUC.
-He graduated in Economics at Nova SBE where he also obtained his PhD in the field of Environmental Economics.
-From 2008 to 2011 he worked at Fondazione Eni Enrico Mattei, where he developed research in the integration of forestry, agriculture and land use topics into numerical macroeconomic models.
-In 2012 he was awarded an Investigator FCT starting grant in the "The FCT Investigator Programme".
+Renato Rosa is an Associate Professor at the Faculty of Economics of the University of Coimbra.
+He graduated in Economics at Nova SBE, where he also obtained his PhD in the field of Environmental Economics.
+From 2008 to 2011, he worked at Fondazione Eni Enrico Mattei, developing research integrating forestry, agriculture and land use topics into numerical macroeconomic models.
+In 2012, he was awarded an Investigator FCT starting grant in the "The FCT Investigator Programme".
+In 2018, he obtained a Principal Research grant in the FCT Scientific Employment Stimulus.
+From 2017 to 2022, he was a co-scientific director of the NovaBSE Environmental Economics Knowledge Center.
 His research interests focus on renewable resources and ecosystem services with a particular emphasis on multidisciplinary bio-economic modelling.
-To date, he participated as a principal investigator, work package leader or as a member of the research team, in several research projects, having supervised the work of various young researchers.
-His research has been presented at over 20 international conferences, and he has have been an invited speaker in various universities seminars and workshops.
-Recently, his joint work with fish and forestry scientists resulted in two bioeconomic models for Portuguese forests and a bioeconomic model for the Ibero-Atlantic Sardine stock.
+To date, he has participated as a principal investigator, work package leader or as a member of the research team in several research projects, having supervised the work of various young researchers.
+His research has been presented at over 20 international conferences, and he has been an invited speaker in multiple university seminars and workshops.
 His research has been published in top field journals, such as Ecological Economics, Environmental and Resource Economics and the Journal of Environmental Economics and Management.
 He is a member of two expert groups of the International Council for the Exploration of the Sea (ICES).
-He was a member of the board of director for the Spanish-Portuguese Association of Natural Resource and Environmental Economics (AERNA) and has been invited to integrate the scientific committee of various international conferences.
-He was also a Principal Investigator at Nova SBE and co-scientific Director of the Nova Environmental Economics Knowledge Center.
-Renato has taught at Nova SBE, University of Aveiro and Ca'Foscari University of Venice.
+He was a member of the board of directors for the Spanish-Portuguese Association of Natural Resource and Environmental Economics (AERNA).
+He has been invited to integrate the scientific committee of various international conferences.
+Renato has taught at Nova SBE, the University of Aveiro and at the Ca'Foscari University of Venice.

 Sofia F. Franco (Ph.D from UCSB, USA) is an Assistant Professor (Adjunct) at Nova School of Business and Economics (Nova SBE).
 Sofia has also been a consultant to the World Bank and to the National Center for Smart Growth Research and Education, Maryland, USA, on topics related to urban development and zoning policies.
 Sofia is an applied microeconomist with a research agenda that lies at the boundaries of environmental, urban and transportation economics, and uses state-of-the-art econometric and computable general equilibrium methods, as well as geographical information (GIS) tools.
 Most of her work consists of theoretical and empirical assessments of major public policy issues.
 Sofia has published scholarly articles dealing with the efficiency and distributional impacts of anti-sprawl policies, urban sprawl and land use change in the United States.
 Additional work has focused on the impacts of parking policies on urban sprawl, land consumption and real estate prices.
 A further branch of her research has examined the impacts of urban growth controls on forest management practices.
 Her research has appeared in peer-reviewed academic journals and has also been presented in several major international conferences.